This post contains references to products from one or more of our advertisers. We may receive compensation when you click on links to those products.

 |Origin Therapeutics||$40 to $125||CBD oil capsules, salve, extract, vape pens|

 |Green Mountain CBD||$30 to $90||CBD oil capsules, salve|

 The CBDistillery has CBD oil in capsule and tincture for sale in addition to CBD isolate, salve and terpsolate.
 It ships to all 50 states and doesn’t require a prescription.
 And it’s currently offering a holiday gift set priced at $215.

 You’ll find a 30-count of 25mg CBD capsules priced at $50.
 The tinctures range from 150mg to 5,000mg and range in price from $20 up to $240.
 And the isolate ranges from $45 up to $420.
 You can also find a 150mg tincture for pets.

-About The CBDistillery: Founded in Colorado in 2016, The CBDistillery makes all of their products in-house.
+About The CBDistillery: Founded in Colorado in 2016, The CBDistillery makes all of its products in-house.
 The company aims to make CBD oil affordable and readily available to individuals across the United States.
 All products from The CBDistillery are 3rd-party lab tested.

 Our take: If you’re looking for more options than capsules, The CBDistillery is worth exploring.
 It makes solid products that we’ve tested ourselves.
-We’ve personally seen positive results for things like reducing anxiety, insomnia and inflammation.
+We’ve personally seen positive results for things like reducing anxiety, insomnia, and inflammation.
 Friends and family also find products from this company beneficial.

 As a plus, the tinctures can also be used to create your own moisturizer combination.
-Try mixing moisturizer, aloe and 120mg of tincture to create a topical treatment.
+Try mixing moisturizer, aloe, and 120mg of tincture to create a topical treatment.
 Dogs can also benefit from a little tincture to reduce inflammation.